adedamola26/data-pipeline-4-online-retail/README.md

 ```

 #### gcs_to_bigquery
-This task is responsible for transporting the CSV to BQ.
+This task is responsible for loading the CSV into BQ.
 ```
 gcs_to_bigquery= GCSToBigQueryOperator(
         task_id = "gcs_to_bigquery",